-This pump is designed to handle clean liquids that do not contain large entrained solids.
+This pump is designed to handle petroleum products or other clean liquids that do not contain large entrained solids.
 Do not attempt to pump liquids which may damage the pump or endanger personnel as a result of pump failure.

 PRIMING